HackYourFuture-CPH/JavaScript/javascript1/week2/homework.md

 Go and try out this cool game: [roverjs.com](http://roverjs.com), written by one of the HYF teachers from Amsterdam, [Joost Lubach](https://github.com/joost).
 There are different levels.
 Solve the chapter up until and including the variables chapter.

 ## Step 5: Hand in Homework:

-Steps:
-* Use the ```hyf-homework``` repo and add your homework files in the ```javascript/javascript1/week2``` folder
-* Make your commits for the homework.
-Remember to seperate the code into meaningful commits!
-* Push the changes to github
+Watch [this video](https://www.youtube.com/watch?v=feyBVDhFQuk) for a more detailed go-through of how to hand in homework!

+- Create a new branch called `javascript/javascript1/week2`
+- Add all your changes to this branch in the `javascript/javascript1/week2` folder.
+- Create a pull request using the `javascript/javascript1/week2` branch
+- Wait for mentor feedback
+- Implement feedback, `add`, `commit` and `push` the changes
+- Now you can merge the changes into `master`
-* Share the github link to your classes slack channel.
+- When merged you can **share the github link** to your classes slack channel if you are **proud of what you did** 💪
----

-And thats it your are done 🎉
+- Now celebrate 🎉🎉🎉